Sickle Cell Disease

-There are a number of ways in which the liver may be injured in SCD.
+There are a number of ways in which the liver may be injured in sickle cell disease.

-Sickle cell intrahepatic cholestasis is an uncommon, but severe, form of liver damage that occurs when sickled red cells block blood vessels in the liver.
+Sickle cell intrahepatic cholestasis is an uncommon but severe type of liver damage that occurs when sickled red cells block blood vessels in the liver.
 This blockage prevents enough oxygen from reaching liver tissue.

 These episodes are usually sudden and may recur.
 Children often recover, but some adults may have chronic problems that lead to liver failure.

-People with SCD who have received frequent blood transfusions may develop liver damage from iron overload.
+People who have sickle cell disease who have received frequent blood transfusions may develop liver damage from iron overload.